TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 *   to produce, exhibit, advertise or otherwise use your image, voice or likeness in any and all media now or existing in future as part of NFL's commercial, advertising and marketing activities. and
 *   in the case of images or footage captured on CCTV cameras, to ensure the safety of the venues hosting NFL Events and of individuals attending NFL Events.

 **Legal Basis for Data Processing:** We process Personal Data for the purposes set out in this Privacy Policy, as described above.
-Our legal basis to process personal data includes processing that is: necessary for the performance of the contract between you and the NFL (for example, to provide you with the Services you request and to identify and authenticate you so you may use the website). necessary to comply with legal requirements (for example, to comply with applicable accounting rules and to make mandatory disclosures to law enforcement as well as to ensure your safety and the safety of our venues if you attend an NFL Event). necessary for our legitimate interests (for example, to manage our relationship with you and to improve the website and our Services, and for NFL's commercial, advertising and marketing activities). **and based on consent by our customers (for example, to communicate with you about our products and services and provide you with marketing information), which may subsequently be withdrawn at any time (by emailing GDPR@nfl.com) without affecting the lawfulness of processing based on consent before its withdrawal.**
+Our legal basis to process personal data includes processing that is: necessary for the performance of the contract between you and the NFL (for example, to provide you with the Services you request and to identify and authenticate you so you may use the website). necessary to comply with legal requirements (for example, to comply with applicable accounting rules and to make mandatory disclosures to law enforcement as well as to ensure your safety and the safety of our venues if you attend an NFL Event). necessary for our legitimate interests (for example, to manage our relationship with you and to improve the website and our Services, and for NFL's commercial, advertising and marketing activities). and based on consent by our customers (for example, to communicate with you about our products and services and provide you with marketing information), which may subsequently be withdrawn at any time (by submitting through our standard Data Rights Request Form, available at https://digitalcare.nfl.com/hc/en-us/requests/new?ticket\_form\_id=360000328793) without affecting the lawfulness of processing based on consent before its withdrawal.

-In some instances, you may be required to provide us with Personal Data for processing as described above, in order for us to be able to provide you all of our Services, and for you to use all the features of our website.

 **Automated Decision-Making:** We use automated decision-making technologies, including profiling, to support our data processing activities.
 Our automated decision-making capabilities include logic that will send triggered messages based on fan data or behaviour.
 By using this logic, it helps us provide a better fan experience or you, this means that receiving messages based on data you have provided (for example a birthday email) or a behaviour (watching a video).